GregDMeyer/dynamite/examples/scripts/MBL/README.md

 ## Overview

-This project uses dynamite to explore the phenomenon of many-body localization (MBL).
-Iterative methods (including the Krylov subspace methods upon which dynamite is built) have proved to be one of the only numerical methods that can effectively explore the MBL transition, in particular the region of parameter space in which the eigenvectors become thermal and thus tensor network methods break down.

-We do not endeavor to write a full review of the physics of MBL in this README, but we refer interested readers to *TODO: add references*.
+This project uses dynamite to explore many-body localization (MBL), a surprising phenomenon in which certain many-body systems with sufficiently strong disorder fail to thermalize.
+In particular we will study the *MBL transition*, in which the system moves from thermalizing to localized as the disorder strength is increased.
+Characterization of this transition has remained elusive: finite size effects seem hard to avoid, and tensor network methods break down due to extensive entanglement in states near the transition.
+Thus, iterative methods like the Krylov subspace methods used by dynamite have proved to be one of the best tools for its study.[<sup>1</sup>](#ref1) We refer readers interested in learning more about the physics of MBL to one of the excellent review papers on the subject.[<sup>2</sup>](#ref2)

-In this project we explore a model of nearest-neighbor Heisenberg interactions on a 1D chain, with random Z fields on each site:
+In this project we explore a model of nearest-neighbor Heisenberg interactions on a 1D chain, with disorder implemented as random Z fields on each site:

 $$H = \sum_{\left<i,j\right>} \vec{S}_i \cdot \vec{S}_j + \sum_i h_i S^z_i$$

-where $\vec{S} = (S^x, S^y, S^z)$ and the subscripts indicate the index of the spin in the chain.
+where $\vec{S} = (S^x, S^y, S^z)$, the subscripts indicate the index of the spin in the chain, and the angle brackets indicate that the indices run over nearest neighbors.
 The values of $h_i$ are drawn from a uniform distribution $\left[-h, h\right]$ where $h$ is a parameter that controls the strength of the disorder.

 In the script `run_mbl.py` this is implemented by the `build_hamiltonian` function: